 “To energize the spirit and potential of our local community through charitable investments that will have significant, measurable impact on our health, education and quality of life.”

-In February 2017, Wiregrass Foundation Board of Directors voted unanimous support for our largest project to-date: an investment of over $20 million dollars in the construction of the Dothan Regional Public Safety Training Center.
+In February 2017, Wiregrass Foundation Board of Directors voted unanimous support for our largest project to-date: an investment of over $20 million dollars in the construction of the Wiregrass Public Safety Center.
 Along with our partners—the City of Dothan, Houston County, and several key private companies–the Center will fulfill a comprehensive mission: To be the model of excellence in public safety preparation and response, through integration of training, development, communication, collaboration, and community engagement.
 The Center is scheduled to be completed in Summer 2019.

 Zones of Interest